Osney One Building,

 UK - OX2 0EW

-Tel: +44 1865 283552 Skype: martin.wynne
+Tel: +44 1865 283813

 Martin's current research and teaching focus on corpus linguistics, and developing infrastructure to support the use of language corpora and large data collections.
-He teaches a course on methodology each year, open to all members of the University, and teaches a module on 'Exploring English Usage in Language Corpora' for the Masters course in English Language.
-He is also works on various projects including the visualization of the sounds and syntax of poetry, hosting language resources on the Grid and in the Cloud, federated access and identity management, and the application of linguistic techniques to tracing the history of ideas.
+He has taught courses on research methods with large text collections, inlcuding a module on 'Exploring English Usage in Language Corpora' for a Masters course in English Language, as well as sessions for Education and Linguistics, Philology and Phonetics.
+He has also worked on various projects including the visualization of the sounds and syntax of poetry, hosting language resources on the Grid and in the Cloud, federated access and identity management, and the application of linguistic techniques to tracing the history of ideas.

 a cada cerdo le llega su San Martín